joeherwig/EDST-Flightsim-Scenery_Hahnweide-Kirchheim-unter-Teck/Readme.md

 # EDST - Flightsim-Scenery Hahnweide / Kirchheim unter Teck, Germany

-This repository is made to publish and offer a contribution platform for the work on the freeware airfield "Hahnweide" which is located southern Germany only a few kilometers east of Stuttgart.
+This repository is made to publish and offer a contribution platform for the work on the freeware airfield "Hahnweide" which is located in southern germany, just a few kilometers east of Stuttgart in direct neighbourhood of the suabian alb.

 ![ScreenShot](/img/Title.png)